raspberrypilearning/cd-dice-roller/en/step_6.md

 --- task ---

 To toggle our dice background colours, we will need to create a CSS class that we can turn on and off.
 This class will have just one rule which should set the `background-color`.
-In the below, we will use yellow, but you can choose whichever colour you would like.
+In the below, we will use yellow, but you can choose whichever colour you like.
 Be sure to add this code in the `stylesheet.css` file!

 ```css
   .selected {